-SCOTTISH TEACHERS' SUPERANNUATION SCHEME
+SCOTTISH TEACHER'S PENSION SCHEME

-Membership on or after 1st April 2007 will have pension calculated on 1/60th of the annual pay.
+Membership of the Scottish Teacher's Superannuation Scheme (STSS) on or after 1st April 2007 until 31st March 2015 will have pension calculated on 1/60th of the annual pay.
 Teachers who were in service before 1st April 2007 have their pension calculated at 1/80th.
-If there is a break in service however, some members may however have mixed service based on both 1/60th and 1/80th.
+If there is a break in service however, some members may have mixed service based on both 1/60th and 1/80th.
+For membership from 1st April 2015, the Scottish Teacher's Pension Scheme (STPS), is a career average scheme and is based on an accrual rate of 1/57th of pensionable earnings each year.